-For schools, the highest average score is determined by the average result of the 10 best students from the particular school.
+For schools, the highest average score is determined by the average result of the 10 best students from a particular school.
 That is, if a school nominated 50 students, only the results of the 10 best students will be considered to calculate the average score.
 The school with the highest average score wins, however in the case of the same score, the school with faster average completion time wins.
 Each school wishing to participate thus needs to nominate at least 10 students.

 The Test is optimized for the newest version of Google Chrome and also for mobile devices with OS Windows and Android.
 It was successfully tested on Firefox, Apple devices and macOS Mojave.
 However, some errors or failures of the system may occur for MS systems, like Microsoft EDGE featured some problems with the videos if not used with a full screen using F11 on the keyboard.
 Microsoft Explorer is not supported.
 In general, all latest versions of OS are supported.
 It is quite possible that the Test will work on every device made ever since the year 2000.

-Please, do check and test all the devices you plan to use during the Test on the website (to be updated), if possible.
-In order to check the speed of Internet connection, it is recommended to carry out the mock test on more devices at the same time.
+Please, do check and test all the devices you plan to use during the test, if possible.
+In order to check the speed of the Internet connection, it is recommended to carry out the mock test on more devices at the same time.
 If the mock test displays errors, please consult your IT specialist and/or get in touch with us.